Barton, Isle of Wight

 Barton is an area in the east of Newport on the Isle of Wight.
-Transport is provided by Southern Vectis community service route 39 to the town centre and standard service routes 8 and 9 to Sandown and Ryde, which run close by.
+Transport is provided by Southern Vectis community service route 39 to the town centre and standard service routes 8 and 9 to Sandown and Ryde, which run nearby.

 Barton was built around 1844 to the east of Newport town centre; the first houses to be built were in Barton Road itself and are on the right hand side leading from Coppins Bridge.
-Virtually all of the original Victorian terraced houses still remain today, as well as St. Paul's Church which lies in Staplers Road.
+Most of the original Victorian terraced houses still remain today, as well as St. Paul's Church which lies in Staplers Road.
 The architectural style of the original Barton houses is very typical of Victorian houses in the Newport area, with red brick facades and grey slate roof tiles.
 The former Barton Primary School site dates from around the same period.